sdtechdev/vanilla-modal/README.md

 * `{Function} onBeforeOpen`

   A function hook to fire before opening.
 This function is bound to the modal instance.
+It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

 * `{Function} onBeforeClose`

   A function hook to fire before closing.
 This function is bound to the modal instance.
+It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

 * `{Function} onOpen`

   A function hook to fire on opening.
 This function is bound to the modal instance.
+It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

 * `{Function} onClose`

   A function hook to fire on closing.
 This function is bound to the modal instance.
-I just cheated & copy-pasted the last few lines.
+It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

 ---
 ## Compatibility

-This script works in the evergreen mobile & desktop browsers, IE 9 and above, and frankly doesn't give two hoots about Blackberry or any prior versions of IE (read: they're un-tested, but feel free to test, fork and shim).
+This script works in the evergreen mobile & desktop browsers, IE 9 and above.
+It is thus far untested in Blackberry's browser and Opera Mini.